Handling state space explosion in verification of component-based systems: A review

-The methods itself often employs depth-first-search (DFS) algorithms for searching through the state space.
-The running time of this method relies upon the amount of states and number of transitions.
-The employed DFS algorithms are divided into two categories: Nested DFS and Strongly connected component (SCC).
-Nested DFS, firstly, searches for accepting states.
+The methods themselves often employ depth-first-search (DFS) algorithms for searching through the state space.
+The run time of this method relies upon the number of states and the number of transitions.
+The DFS algorithm is divided into two categories: Nested DFS and strongly connected component (SCC).
+Nested DFS, firstly searches for accepting states.
 Secondly, it searches for cycles around accepted states.
-Despite memory efficiency of this algorithm, it may lead to finding a very long trace of a counterexample.
+Despite the memory efficiency of this algorithm, it may lead to finding a very long trace of a counterexample.
 In \cite{gastin2004minimization}, the authors proposed a method to achieve a minimal counterexample.

-SCC-based on-the-fly methods find strongly connected component from initial state to a given state.
-If any violation found, then it produces a counterexample trace which is strongly connected and includes at least one component.
-In compare with nested DFS, it utilizes more memory, larger stack, and finally a longer counterexample.
-J. Geldenhuys introduced Tarjan's algorithm \cite{tarjan1972depth} to improve this kind of model checking.
-Geldenhuys and et al. \cite{geldenhuys2004tarjan} improved Tarjan's algorithm in term of finding accepting cycle sooner and producing a shorter counterexample.
-On-the-fly methods have been combined with other methods such as symmetry reduction \cite{patel2015fly}.\\
+SCC-based on-the-fly methods find a strongly connected component from an initial state to a given state.
+If any violation is found, then it produces a counterexample trace that is strongly connected, and it includes at least one component.
+In comparison with nested DFS, it utilizes more memory, a larger stack, and finally a longer counterexample.
+J. Geldenhuys introduced Tarjan's algorithm \cite{tarjan1972depth} to improve this kind of model-checking.
+Furthermore, J. Geldenhuys \textit{et al}. \cite{geldenhuys2004tarjan} improved Tarjan's algorithm in terms of finding an accepting cycle sooner and producing a shorter counterexample.
+On-the-fly methods have been combined with other methods such as symmetry reduction \cite{patel2015fly}.

-\paragraph{Incremental verification} Incremental verification is one of those approaches that iteratively generate state space of the system and verify them until the overall properties of the system are satisfied.
-The key concept here is twofold: 1- preservation of the system properties when new increments are added; 2- providing an appropriate way to avoid of re-verifying the system when new increments in the higher level of verification are added.
-Therefore, it leads to reduce the whole of the verification effort.
-Incremental verification is discussed in detail in section 4.
-Some other works fall under this class is \cite{bensalem2010incremental,bensalem2013incremental} which illustrated in section 5. \\
+\paragraph{Incremental verification} Incremental verification is one of those approaches that iteratively generates the SS of the system and verifies them until the overall properties of the system are satisfied.
+The key concept here is twofold: 1- preservation of the system properties when new increments have been added; 2- providing an appropriate way to avoid re-verifying the system when new increments in the higher level of verification have been added.
+Consequently, it reduces the whole verification effort.
+Incremental verification is discussed in detail in section \ref{result}. \cite{bensalem2013incremental} is a research falling under this class and is discussed in section \ref{result}.